 In line with leading environmentalists including Greenpeace and WWF, we remain convinced that when sourced responsibly from a deforestation free source, palm is the most ethical and sustainable oil available.

-We currently use 100% fully segregated and fully sustainable RSPO-certified palm oil in our pastry.
-And from early 2020, all of our palm oil will be identity preserved, from a single source recognised as the most transparent palm oil producer in the world by the Zoological Society of London’s SPOTT programme.
+We currently use fully sustainable RSPO-certified palm oil in our pastry, it is identity preserved, from a single source recognised as the most transparent palm oil producer in the world by the Zoological Society of London’s SPOTT programme.